 Coming out to my parents was definitely the hardest though, I felt sick for the whole week before I told them, I was insanely nervous.
 But it all went fine, they were very supportive and things are great with my parents.

-Monika: What is your general view on the present situation of transgender women in American society?
+Monika: What is your overall perspective on the current situation of transgender women in American society?

 Jessica: Yes, definitely!
 I think there are a lot more trans people out there than people think.
 We’ll definitely have more famous people transitioning or just being transgender when they become famous.
+As society becomes more accepting, I believe the spotlight on trans individuals will only continue to grow, and we’ll see more of them in all kinds of professions.
+It’s exciting to think about how representation will continue to evolve.

 Jessica: I am kind of disillusioned with politics these days, I think that the “democratic” systems of the western countries are totally broken and mainly serve corporate interests now.